 Andrew Y. Lee

 I also work on the ethics of consciousness, on analog and iconic representation, on perception, introspection, and attention, and on the metaphysics of dimensions, structure, locations, and infinite sums.
-My main area is the philosophy of mind, but I have research interests in most areas of contemporary analytic philosophy, including also ethics, metaphysics, and epistemology, as well as the philosophies of science, language, math, and cognitive science.
+My main areas are the philosophy of mind and metaphysics, but I have research interests in many areas, including also ethics, philosophy of science, philosophy of language, and cognitive science.

 Here's an accessible piece—"The Light and the Room"—that captures some of the style and substance of my research.
 For a general overview of my research, see my Research Statement.